T4godfrey/T4godfrey.github.io/_pages/projects.md

 <span class="label label-info">pynput / scikit-learn</span>

 **Innovation & Outcome:**
-The system uses **keystroke dynamics** (typing rhythm biometrics) to create a unique user profile.It implements the **K-Nearest Neighbor (k-NN) algorithm** for real-time, continuous monitoring, detecting anomalies, and preventing unauthorized data access or modification within an active session.
+The system uses **keystroke dynamics** (typing rhythm biometrics) to create a unique user profile.It implements the **K-Nearest Neighbor (k-NN) algorithm** for real-time, continuous monitoring, detecting anomalies, and preventing unauthorized data access or modification with refrence to sensitive tasks.

 ---